pelithne/AKS-security-basics/Identity-and-access-mgmt.md

 ````bash
 az aks update -g  $RESOURCE_GROUP -n  $CLUSTERNAME --enable-azure-rbac --enable-aad --disable-local-accounts
 ````
 Remove the kubeconfig file from your local filesystem.
+This is done to remove the access key that allows you to communicate with the Kubernetes API.
+Normally this would be done by rotating the certificates in AKS by an administrator, but this work-around saves us a time.

 ````bash
 rm -fr .kube